-Author: Hannah Woo, Final year medical student, The University of Auckland, New Zealand.
-Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-August 2017.
-Copy Writer: Gus Mitchell.
+Author: Hannah Woo, Medical Student, The University of Auckland, Auckland, New Zealand.
+DermNet New Zealand Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell.
 September 2017.

-Cutaneous marginal zone lymphoma affects all ages, but tends to affect younger patients compared to other types of B-cell lymphoma .
+Cutaneous marginal zone lymphoma affects all ages, but tends to affect younger patients in comparison to other types of B-cell lymphoma .
 The median age of diagnosis is 55 years.
-Men are twice as likely to get this type of lymphoma than women .
+Men are twice as likely to get this type of lymphoma as women .

-It remains unclear whether cutaneous marginal zone lymphoma is the result of a de novo neoplastic process or a reaction to exogenous and/or endogenous agents .
-A small number of cases have been associated with Borrelia burgdorferi (the cause of Lyme disease), and Hepatitis C infection [1–4].
+It remains unclear whether cutaneous marginal zone lymphoma is the result of a de novo neoplastic process (the beginnings of a tumour) or a reaction to exogenous and/or endogenous agents .
+A small number of cases have been associated with Borrelia burgdorferi (the cause of Lyme disease), and hepatitis C infection [1–4].

-After obtaining a full history, physical examination, and skin examination, the diagnosis is made based on an adequate full-thickness biopsy of affected skin.
+After obtaining a full history from the patient and performing a physical examination and skin examination, the diagnosis is made based on an adequate full-thickness biopsy of the affected skin.

 A 4–6 mm punch, incisional, or excisional biopsy should be obtained.
 The biopsy specimen should include the reticular dermis and fat .

-Histologically, cutaneous marginal zone lymphomas show nodular to diffuse dermal infiltration of marginal zone B-cells, lymphocytes, lymphoplasmacytoid cells, plasma cells admixed with centroblast- or immunoblast-like cells, and reactive T cells.
-The marginal zone B-cells are small to medium in size and have irregular nuclei, inconspicuous nucleoli, and abundant pale cytoplasm .
+Histologically, cutaneous marginal zone lymphomas show nodular to diffuse dermal infiltration of marginal zone B-cells, lymphocytes, lymphoplasmacytoid cells, and plasma cells combined with centroblast- or immunoblast-like cells and reactive T cells.
+Marginal zone B cells are small to medium in size and have irregular nuclei, inconspicuous nucleoli, and abundant pale cytoplasm .

-Immunohistochemistry of cutaneous marginal zone lymphomas are positive for CD20, CD79a, and Bcl-2, and are negative for CD-10, and Bcl-6 .
+Immunohistochemistry tests of cutaneous marginal zone lymphomas are positive for CD20, CD79a, and BCL-2, and negative for CD 10, and BCL-6 cells .

 Other essential investigations include a full blood count, comprehensive metabolic profile, and lactate dehydrogenase studies.
-A Borrelia burgdorferi titre may be performed, particularly in endemic regions .
+A test for Borrelia burgdorferi may also be performed, particularly in endemic regions .

 Additional blood tests that may be performed for the evaluation and staging of disease include antinuclear antibody, rapid plasma reagin, viral hepatitis serologies, flow cytometry, serum protein electrophoresis, and quantitative immunoglobulin evaluation .